 Ignoring conditions in higher classes

-Matching the wrong exercise
+Matching the wrong exercise at step 1

-They are less useful as a substitute for the chapter itself.
+They are least useful as a substitute for the chapter itself.
 If the core idea is still unclear, go back to the textbook, class notes, or one solved example first, then return to the exercise solution.

 Need help with a problem?